The Stainless Steel Rat: Comics

 The first appearance of The Stainless Steel Rat in prog 140 was supposed to be preceded with a brief panel of explanation of who Jim was.
 However, an editorial error meant that the panel actually appeared at the end of the first episode, not the beginning.
 This prompted a letter to be printed in prog 148 from Harry Harrison himself pointing out the error, for which he won £3.

 These three stories were colorized and reprinted by Eagle Comics in 1985 and 1986 as a six-issue limited series.
 They were also collected in a trade paperback in July 2010 (ISBN 1906735514).

-The 2000AD comic versions were collected into a paperback (ISBN 9781781088999) and hardcover edition in August 2021 which includes the colour centre spreads as they originally appeared.
+The 2000 AD comic versions were collected into a paperback (ISBN 9781781088999) and hardcover edition in August 2021 which includes the color centre spreads as they originally appeared.

 Books

 Gamebook

-Harrison also produced a gamebook in the style of the Choose Your Own Adventure and Fighting Fantasy series, called You Can Be The Stainless Steel Rat (ISBN 0-441-94978-9), the reader being told that their decisions would "determine whether he or she can find Prof. Geisteskrank on the planet Skraldespand and bring him back before he activates a lethal new weapon".
+Harrison also produced a gamebook in the style of the Choose Your Own Adventure and Fighting Fantasy series, called You Can Be the Stainless Steel Rat (ISBN 0-441-94978-9), the reader being told that their decisions would "determine whether he or she can find Prof. Geisteskrank on the planet Skraldespand and bring him back before he activates a lethal new weapon".
 The reader generally cannot fail in this mission, regardless of his or her choices, although it is possible to get caught in an inescapable loop at one point.